msiviero/browserchannel-middleware/README.md

 The client part of the protocol is implemented primarly in google's opensource **[closure library](http://docs.closure-library.googlecode.com/git/closure_goog_net_browserchannel.js.source.html)**.

-As the server side implementation used by google is not yet [opensourced](http://books.google.com/books?id=p7uyWPcVGZsC&pg=PA179), **node-channel** is a free implementation written as a express.js middleware.
+As the server side implementation used by google is not yet [opensourced](http://books.google.com/books?id=p7uyWPcVGZsC&pg=PA179), **browserchannel-middleware** is a free implementation written as a express.js middleware.

 Please note this must be considered as a **less-than-beta** version.
 Maybe it can be used in the real world and maybe will bring memory leaks, every kind of bug or *velociraptor attacks*.
 This is the beauty of open source..